 Woolard is breathing hard and seems to realize his angle of attack has been less than productive.
-He resumes his seat with an amorphous sound that might be one of relief or another objection from the sofa.
+He resumes his seat with an amorphous sound, part relief, part objection from the sofa.
 He adopts a reasonable tone.
 “I don’t think you understand how much we’re willing to pay you to share your technology with us.”

 Eric’s eyes widen, raising eyebrows.
 “Really?
 Now we’re talkin’.
 Is it a lot?”
 His open face is alight with credulous, childlike innocence.
 “It sounds like a lot.”
 He produces a foldie from his vest pocket and hands it to Woolard.